 OUTFIT 5: TULUM DAY TRIPS

-You’ll need swimming gear for any coastal destination such as Akumal, Bacalar, or Cancun, or a bit more city-style outfits for Valladolid.
-If you’re planning a one-day trip to Chichen Itza, think about being comfy over cute!
+You’ll need swimming gear for any coastal destination such as Akumal, Bacalar, or Cancun, or city-friendly outfits for Valladolid.
+If you plan a one-day trip to Chichen Itza (a FULL day of adventuring), pack and wear something comfy and cute!

 - maxi dresses